Sommachukwu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5. Write a script that adds execute permission to the owner of the file hello.
+6. create script for multiple permissions to the owner, group owner and read permission to other users